RoyalHighgrass/QVM-Manager/README.md

 ```
 curl -fsSL https://raw.githubusercontent.com/RoyalHighgrass/QVM-Manager/main/QVM/config.sh | bash
 ```
-To install the latest stable version of `QVM-Manager`, use the following command:
+To install the latest stable version of `QVM-Manager`, use the following command.
 Using `apt`:
 ```
 sudo apt update